Mountain View Turnout Wedding + Elopement Guide - Grand Teton National Park

 If approaching from Jackson, WY, Mountain View Turnout is on the inner park road just past the turnoffs for String Lake and Leigh Lake.
 It is a flat, sagebrushy area that is much closer to the mountains themselves than any of the other wedding ceremony sites in Grand Teton National Park.

 Couples usually end up with Mountain View Turnout for the elopement ceremonies because they missed the permits for more popular ceremony locations like Schwabacher Landing and Mormon Row.
 These offer closer proximity to both Jackson and some of the more popular viewpoints like Blacktail Pond Overlook.
-Nonetheless, Mountain View Turnout is a stunning wedding site (it’s still the Tetons, after all) and a great launching point for more adventurous activities in the Tetons.
+That being said, Mountain View Turnout is an amazing wedding site if you want to actually be close to the mountains and don’t care about man-made structures like you’ll see at Mormon Row.
+Plus, it’s a great launching point for more adventurous activities in the Tetons.

 Location